xyzhang30/Logo_IDE/doc/plan/API_REVISED.md

 * View
   * This is the internal view API.
-We changed this API include the graphics, TurtleBase, Pen, and text editor. how is this part of code
+We changed this API include the Graphics, TurtleBase, Pen, and TextInput. how is this part of code

 * Model